Responsible AI in Protein Science

 Community Values, Principles, and Commitments

-Over 170 scientists who lead research teams in our field have signed new community standards on responsible AI development.
+In 2024, over 170 scientists who lead research teams in our field signed new community standards on responsible AI development.
 These standards encourage ethical behavior on the part of individual researchers by, for example, creating obligations to report concerning research practices and purchase synthetic DNA only from providers that adhere to industry-standard biosecurity screening practices.

 SKYCovione manufacturing facility in South Korea.
 Image: SK bioscience